RKD Study highlights tapestry art in Dutch collections

 The RKD Study opens with an introduction in both Dutch and English, discussing tapestry techniques, the history of tapestry in Western Europe, and an overview of the Dutch collections where these artworks are held.
 The main catalogue is in Dutch, offering detailed descriptions of each tapestry, including fascinating details and new insights.
 Thanks to the digital format, the artworks are also included in the RKDimages database in RKD Research, along with information about their condition, provenance, and literature.
 Both the RKD Study and RKD Research are freely accessible online, making this data on the tapestries available to all.

-Corpus tapestries in the Netherlands: European tapestries in Dutch public collections will be published on 14 November at www.rkdstudies.nl.
+Corpus tapestries in the Netherlands: European tapestries in Dutch public collections is published on www.rkdstudies.nl.
 The publication has been made possible with support from the Barbas-van der Klaauw Fund and the Carolijn Jongsma Fund (both part of the Culture Fund), the Ottema-Kingma Foundation and the Hendrik Muller Fund.